 Foundation’s sole focus is investment into above-and-beyond educational programs for our students.
 Click here to see how the Foundation and the PTA work together.

-The Foundation of Shallowford Falls (FSF) was established to bring high-quality curriculum enrichment programs and pay for teacher salaries that are NOT provided for in the Cobb County School District budget.
+The Foundation of Shallowford Falls (FSF) was established to bring high-quality curriculum enrichment programs and pay for teacher salaries that are NOT provided for in the Cobb County School District budget OR the school’s PTA budget.
 Because The Foundation is a tax-exempt, non-profit charitable organization, every dollar can go directly to fund programs and instruction specifically for all Shallowford Falls students.
 In addition, money raised by FSF can roll over to the next school year to continue funding current and future projects.
 We can pioneer new projects, fund capital improvements or buy needed equipment, but we cannot do it without your support.

 Most other elementary schools have thriving Foundations that have been in existence longer than ours and some of them have operating budgets of $100,000 or more.
 Your child will most likely attend a middle school or high school with students who attended these elementary schools whose programs enhanced their education.
 Our students not only need, but deserve, a Foundation to provide them with the same educational opportunities as other schools in order to remain competitive in the future.